 Regulatory and managing authority

-- This fish is caught with line and hook, and traps (with a small proportion incidental catch in the offshore gillnet fishery).
+- Caught with line and hook, and traps (with a small proportion incidental catch in the offshore gillnet fishery).

 Status of the fishery